MatheusSC017/VehicleManager/README.md

 The Vehicle Manager API is a RESTful Spring Boot application designed to manage vehicle-related operations for businesses or dealerships.
 It provides a robust backend with secure token-based authentication and supports full CRUD operations across multiple entities.

+This project can be used separately or in conjunction with the frontend, for this read the description of the [Vehicle Manager Frontend](https://github.com/MatheusSC017/VehicleManagerFrontend) repository

 ## Features

 - **Vehicle Management**: Register and manage details about vehicles in inventory.